ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 ```
 this.name = <whatever you named this parameter>;
 ```
-You should have code like this in your constructor for whatever properties the teacher class has ... in this case... name, department and ratings... all need to be initialized to some value.
+You should have code like this in your constructor for whatever properties the teacher class has in it.
+In this case... name, department and ratings... all need to be initialized to some value.

 Not done yet! what about the functions.
 Where do we add those?!?
 Well since those are properties of the teacher object but do NOT need to be "initialized" or set to default values... we can add them to the teacher object AFTER the constructor with:
 ```